jiang-junyao/DRCTdb/README.md

 DRCTDB is a fully open-source database, where users can download the entire project and run locally at **db-core folder**

+All processed data could be download in [Zenodo](https://zenodo.org/records/11362883)

 # Citation

 kong, Y., jiang, J., Kong, W. et al. DRCTdb: disease-related cell type analysis to decode cell type effect and underlying regulatory mechanisms.
 Commun Biol 7, 1205 (2024).